France and the UN Reform [fr]

 The Security Council has five permanent members and 10 non-permanent members.
 A founding member of the United Nations (UN) since it was created in 1945; France holds a permanent seat at the Security Council where it plays a leading role on many issues.

 If in recent years the successive crises have confirmed the centrality of the UN, they have also reinforced the need to make the organization more effective and more representative of the current balances in the world.
-That is why France pushes for the expansion of the Security Council by supporting the accession to a permanent seat of Germany, Brazil, India, Japan, an Arab country, as well as a greater presence of African countries.
+That is why France pushes for the expansion of the Security Council by supporting the accession to a permanent seat of Germany, Brazil, India, Japan, as well as a greater presence of African countries.

 France also promotes the framing of the use of veto by the five Security Council permanent members in case of mass atrocities.